 6) At the firewall, there are 4 bolts in a plate that holds the steering column to the firewall.
 Remove them as well, and set them aside.

 Take a break, and go open the hood again – This is the toughest part of the project, but it goes by quickly.

 7) Find the steering coupler – It’s the rubber “biscuit” about 5″ down the steering column from the firewall.
 Here’s what it looks like:

 It’s held together by four bolts, and the coupler is made of rubber.
-This is to soften some of the deflection coming up through the steering wheel when the front wheels encounter a bump or a ridge in the road.
-If you’d like, now is a great time to replace that rubber coupler with a new urethane one – They’re only $15 at the Z Store: 240Z / 260Z 280Z Urethane Steering Coupler
+This is to dampen some of the deflection coming up through the steering wheel when the front wheels encounter a bump or a ridge in the road, and it’s no longer needed.

-If yours is still in good shape, let’s continue: Loosen all the nuts first – you’ll have to rotate the shaft to get access to the lower ones.
+Loosen all the nuts first – you’ll have to rotate the shaft to get access to the lower ones.
 Then take the bolts out one at a time.
-When you get to the last bolt try to remember how the plates were arranged, it makes it easier to install the new one.
-Take a picture if needed, but it’s pretty self-explanatory.
 Remove the coupler and all the plates.
 Now, all you should have left on the end of the column poking out of the firewall is a small fork with two holes – you’re almost there!

 8) Remember the bolts we loosened in Step 5?
 It’s time to remove those completely, set them aside, and fish the steering column out of the car.
 You may need your helper to guide the fork through the hole in the firewall.

 Column out?
 Nice work!
 Set it aside so you can return it for your core credit.
 Now, let’s get to the fun part.